-While some companies are still resistant to the idea of pay transparency, some companies are leading the way.
-A survey by Glassdoor reported 72% of employees globally believe salary transparency is good for business.
+While some companies are still resistant to the idea of pay transparency, some are leading the way.
+A survey by Glassdoor reported that 72% of employees globally believe salary transparency is good for business.

 How pay transparency can help organizations?